Techtonica/curriculum/recursion/lesson_plan.md

 ### Independent Practice

 ### Challenge
-Look at this solution to the [Tower of Hanoi](https://stackoverflow.com/questions/6947653/how-does-recursive-algorithm-work-for-towers-of-hanoi) problem and explain what's happening with the code.
+Look at this solution to the [Tower of Hanoi](https://stackoverflow.com/questions/6947653/how-does-recursive-algorithm-work-for-towers-of-hanoi) problem and explain what's happening in the code.

 ### Check for Understanding